ppreshant/flow_cytometry/notes-flowcytometry.md

 1. (_convenience_) Need to read in the filename directly from R script `-.5-user_inputs.R` instead of the python file `g10.user_config.py` to prevent duplication

 ## connecting to conda env
 Need to figure out how to use the correct conda env 'flowcal'. is this set by reticulate or by quarto or Rstudio itself?.
-Works with R's `reticulate` library if `Sys.setenv(RETICULATE_PYTHON = "C:/Users/new/.conda/envs/flowcal/python.exe"` is used before `library(reticulate)`.
+Works with R's `reticulate` library if `Sys.setenv(RETICULATE_PYTHON = "C:/Users/new/.conda/envs/flowcal/python.exe")` is used before `library(reticulate)`.
 - Using python with Rstudio IDE :  [documentation](https://support.posit.co/hc/en-us/articles/1500007929061-Using-Python-with-the-RStudio-IDE)
 - Alternate way : create a quarto project : [docs](https://quarto.org/docs/tools/rstudio.html)
 - (_useless_) Rstudio - conda help : https://community.rstudio.com/t/using-rstudio-within-a-conda-environment/128780

 ## convert .ipnb to .qmd : jupytext?
-need to convert onetime only and not link notebooks
+- Might be better to rewrite -- directory changes and modules loading might differ need to convert onetime only and not link notebooks
 - Use `quarto convert` - from jupytext docs below
 - Check jupytext [docs](https://jupytext.readthedocs.io/en/latest/formats.html?highlight=quarto#quarto)